Faculty

 George Holmes University Professor of Educational Psychology

-Sheridan’s primary grant work and research focus is in a model of service delivery known as Teachers and Parents as Partners (also known as “conjoint behavioral consultation”), which is focused on bringing parents, teachers and other care providers together to develop constructive relationships and address concerns they share for children.
-She has published books in this and related areas, the most recent being “The tough kid: Teachers and parents as partners” and the second edition of the “Handbook of research in school consultation: Empirical foundations for the field,” co-authored with William Erchul.
-Additional research areas include family interventions, the development and generalization of effective social skills in children, and the role of parents in social skill development.
+Sheridan’s primary grant work and research focus is a model of service delivery known as Teachers and Parents as Partners (also known as conjoint behavioral consultation), focused on bringing parents, teachers, and other care providers together to develop positive relationships and address concerns they share for children.
+Her work has also examined early childhood education and development, children’s social-emotional skills, rural education, and parental engagement.

-Sheridan is the past editor of School Psychology Review, the research journal of the National Association of School Psychologists, and past-president of the Society of the Study of School Psychology.
-She graduated from the University of Wisconsin-Madison in 1989 with a doctorate in educational psychology.
+Sheridan is the first UNL faculty member to be elected to the National Academy of Education, an organization of more than 300 U.S. and international researchers who seek to improve education policy and practice through research.
+She is also past editor of School Psychology Review, the research journal of the National Association of School Psychologists, and past president of the Society of the Study of School Psychology.
+She holds a doctorate in educational psychology from the University of Wisconsin-Madison.